Non-Binary Awareness Week and Non-Binary Peoples Day

 Non-Binary Peoples Day and Non-Binary Awareness Week blog image

-When Is Non-Binary Peoples Day & Awareness Week
+When Is Non-Binary Awareness Week and Peoples Day

-International Non-Binary Peoples Day was originally founded in 2012 as a time to celebrate and raise awareness of those who do not fit within the traditional gender binary.
-It’s celebrated every year on July 14th, with Non-Binary Awareness week wrapped around it.
-In 2023 it’ll be from July 10th to the 16th.
+International Non-Binary Peoples Day is celebrated every year on July 14th.
+It was originally founded in 2012 as a time to celebrate and raise awareness of those who do not fit within the traditional gender binary.
+Non-Binary Awareness Week is wrapped around it and in 2024 it’ll run from July 8th to the 14th.
 The timing is important as it falls exactly halfway between International Men’s Day and International Women’s Day.

 What Does It Mean To Be Non-Binary